pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

 ## Experiments and Results
 In a primary approach, the attempt was made to guide a locally run LLM via prompt engineering with a standard prompting approach but enriched with an example {cite:p}`vijayan_2023, zhang_2023, naveed_2023`.
-This decision to utilize a standard prompting appraoch was made to accomodate the context windows of the models tested.
+The example is comprised of a shortened version of the input txt file and the corresponding xml file in the ParlaMint schema.
+This decision to utilize a standard prompting approach was made to accomodate the context windows of the models tested.
 To work with the context window given, the files had to be chunked.
 The decision was made not to enlargen the context windows as larger context windows generally amplify hallucinations, which in the case of dataformatting would be detrimental.

 Ollama was chosen as basesoftware as it offers the smaller Llama 3.2 models in a downloadable fashion.
 Furthermore, Ollama linked to langchain to customise its prompting abilities as Ollama offers limited customization options, though this is subject to swift changes [^footnote].
 Langchain offers flexibility with regards to customisation {cite:p}`martra_2024`.